Pilonidal Sinus Disease

 - A foreign body-type reaction may then lead to formation of a cavity, connected to the surface of the skin by an epithelialised sinus tract.

 Pilonidal sinus disease most commonly affects Caucasian males with coarse, dark body hair.
-Classically, it is associated with army recruits and people who sit for prolonged periods, such as lorry and taxi drivers.
+Classically, it is associated with those who sit for prolonged periods, such as lorry and taxi drivers.

 Other associated factors are increased sweating, prolonged sitting, buttock friction, obesity, poor hygiene and local trauma.
 Typically, pilonidal disease does not occur after 45 years of age.